aagrxyz/fastPPCA/README.md

 * var_normalize (-vn) : The flag stating whether to perform varinance normalization or not (default: false).
 * memory_efficient (-mem) : The flag states whether to use a memory effecient version for the EM algorithm or not.
 The memory efficient version is a little slow than the not efficient version (default: false)
 * fast_mode (-nfm) : The flag whether to use a fast mode for the EM algorithm(default: true).
 Note: Setting the -nfm (NOT fast_mode) at command line will use a slow version of EM.
+* missing (-miss) : This flag states whether there is any missing data present in the genotype matrix or not.

 ```